Amsterdam gains the first Fosbury & Sons venue outside Belgium

 Co-working brand Fosbury & Sons launches Prinsengracht, its first ever venue outside of its home country of Belgium, in Amsterdam, located in a historic, redesigned hospital courtesy of interiors studio Going East

 Ever since we covered Fosbury & Sons’ first Brussels location, the iconic Brutalist concrete beauty of the Constantin Brodzki-designed Boitsfort tower, we knew this was a co-working brand to follow.
-With a keen eye for great design and a vision that mixes effortlessly style with business, while maintaining a sharp focus on enhancing our quality of life, the company was set up in Antwerp in 2016 by partners Stijn Geeraets, Maarten Van Gool and Serge Hannecart; it has been steadily growing ever since.
+With a keen eye for great design and a vision that mixes effortlessly style with business and office interiors, while maintaining a sharp focus on enhancing our quality of life, the company was set up in Antwerp in 2016 by partners Stijn Geeraets, Maarten Van Gool and Serge Hannecart; it has been steadily growing ever since.

 So much so, that the brand has now broke out of its home country’s borders and just opened its very first international venue (in collaboration with Millten - FB Amsterdam) – Prinsengracht in Amsterdam.
 Set within a historical 19th century building, which was known as Prinsengrachtziekenhuis until 2014 (a much loved city hospital that needed to move elsewhere in order to upgrade its facilities to 21st century standards), the new Fosbury & Sons location promises to bring Belgian style to the bustling urban Dutch hub.